-This referred connection can be slow if the remote DC is in another site.
-Since AuthLite requires access to its partition in order to operate, any AD site where AuthLite is used should have at least one DC that hosts a replica of the AuthLite data partition.
+Minimum requirement: Any AD site where AuthLite is used should have at least one DC that hosts a replica of the AuthLite data partition.

 You can easily specify whether a DC should host a replica the AuthLite partition at install time, by enabling or disabling the installer feature “Create a Data Store Replica on this DC”.
 This feature is selected by default when installing AuthLite onto a DC.
-Thus if you do not change the selection, every Domain Controller where AuthLite is installed will also have a replica of its data partition, which is a reasonable default.
+Thus if you do not change the selection, every Domain Controller where AuthLite is installed will also have a replica of its data partition, which is reasonable..

 This option in the AuthLite installer doesn't perform any proprietary operations when making a replica, it is just a convenience.
 You can also use the Microsoft command ntdsutil to control the replication hosts for Application Partitions.
 The partition's distinguished name will be